 Check personal property coverage limits.
 Make sure the policy provides sufficient coverage for your valuable items by checking the limits and sub-limits.
 For example, if your $3,500 computer is destroyed by fire and your policy limits computer coverage to a maximum of $1,000, you’ll end up significantly out of pocket.

 Check the exclusions.
 Not only is it important to know what your policy covers, but also what it doesn’t cover.
 Read the list of general exclusions and talk with your insurer to find out if you need to purchase additional coverage.

-What should the best home insurance cover?
+What’s the best home insurance policy?

 The most comprehensive type of home insurance is an HO-3 policy, which covers everything except the exclusions specifically stated in the policy, such as flood damage or wear and tear.
 In comparison, HO-1 or HO-2 policies cover only specific events listed in the policy.

 A comprehensive policy will also cover emergency repairs and temporary accommodations while your home is being repaired or rebuilt.

 If you want to tailor home insurance coverage to suit your needs, you can also look for:

 Increased coverage for valuable items.
 Valuable personal property insurance, also known as scheduled personal property insurance, is additional coverage above your sub-limits for specific valuable items, like jewelry, artwork or electronics.

 Flood insurance.
 Home insurance won’t cover floods, but you can purchase flood insurance through the National Flood Insurance Program or a private insurer.

 Earthquake insurance.
 If you live in an earthquake-prone area, consider adding on extra coverage.